Nam Chau Kopitiam In Ipoh Old Town

 Pricing

-At least this is justified by the well-portioned curry mee and use of butter for their kaya toast.
-There is the option of adding cockles to your curry mee too (additional RM2.50).
+They do serve well-portioned curry mee and use butter for their kaya toast.
+There is the option of adding cockles to your curry mee too (an additional RM2.50).

 Conclusion

-To wrap up our thoughts on Nam Chau White Coffee – it is a convenient alternative for local style breakfast if other tourist favorites like Thean Chun and Restoran Kong Heng happen to be closed (i.e., Thursdays).
+To wrap up our thoughts on Nam Chau Kopitiam – it is a convenient and comfortable (with the air-conditioning) alternative for local style breakfast if other tourist favorites like Thean Chun and Restoran Kong Heng happen to be closed (i.e., Thursdays).

 Similar Posts